frank-desantes/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Creating SLIs and SLOs
 *TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name four SLIs that you would use to measure the success of this SLO.

+Latency, Availability, Error Rate and Throughput.

 ## Building KPIs for our plan
 *TODO*: Now that we have our SLIs and SLOs, create a list of 2-3 KPIs to accurately measure these metrics as well as a description of why those KPIs were chosen.
 We will make a dashboard for this, but first write them down here.

+Latency
+This will define a responstime where the customer is not satisfyied and therefore counts as "not up".

+Availability
+This is the uptime for the application.
+The time this application is accessible.

+Error Rate
+Here we can define a max error rate to also define when the application is "not up"

 ## Final Dashboard
 *TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.